distributed-system-analysis/run-perf/docs/source/jenkins.rst

 tarballs with full results and only keep the json results that are small and suffice for compare-perf usecases.

+The latest addition is an upstream qemu bisect pipeline called ``rp-example-upstream-bisect``.

 All of these can be easily defined via `Jenkins Job Builder <https://docs.openstack.org/infra/jenkins-job-builder/>`_:

 .. literalinclude:: jenkins/jobs.yml